 - Joint trilateral patrols on trains with its neighbours.
 [Austria, 2015] - A bi-annual joint crime analysis report and an operational crime analysis report are prepared between Member States on a fortnightly basis.
 Further, a daily briefing with information on crimes committed in one Member State is prepared and shared with the partner Member States.
 [Liechtenstein, 2015] - Within a border region police district, there is a joint analysis team.
 This consists of several agencies comprising police, customs, and border and criminal offices.
 The analyses are used to inform decisions regarding border controls, policing and customs matters.
 It was noted that analysis reports were used to brief officers in advance of joint patrols, including the determination of the days, times and locations where such patrols would take place.
 For the ports authorised for non-Schengen arrivals, monthly risk analysis reports are compiled.
 These are used to inform the operational as well as the administrative aspects of the border controls.
 [Denmark, 2017] - To ensure effective cross-border cooperation and mutualisation of resources, neighbouring Member States signed an agreement on the Common use of Covert Human Intelligence Sources to carry out undercover intelligence operations through a common pool of police officers.
-[Lithuania, 2018] - The bilateral agreements on police cooperation concluded with two neighbouring Member States enable the exchange of information on administrative offences, provide for the transfer and transit of persons through the territory of the other state by officers of the other contracting party, contain provisions extending the traditional scope for cross-border hot pursuit and surveillance and grant the same police powers as a national police officer when the other Member State police officers carry out their activities on their respective territory.
-These agreements also organise a wealth of cross-border joint police cooperation initiatives.
-[Czechia, 2019] - The national data system delivers screen flashes when an operation starts thus immediately alerting operators for necessary follow-up.
+[Lithuania, 2018] - The national data system delivers screen flashes when an operation starts thus immediately alerting operators for necessary follow-up.
 It also provides live feed.
-The geolocation of the patrolling cars is

-- also visible in the system.
+The geolocation of the patrolling cars is also visible in the system.
 Both the Police Cooperation and Customs Centres and the SPOC have direct access to it.
-[Czechia, 2019] - Bilateral agreements in force with neighbouring Schengen countries allow cross-border hot pursuits in the respective territories without any time and territorial restrictions, as well as give permission for hot pursuit beyond offences mentioned in Article 2 of Council Framework Decision of 13 June 2002 on the European arrest warrant and the surrender procedures between Member States, for example, if someone avoids police or border checks.
-The bilateral agreements go also beyond the Schengen Convention provisions by allowing hot pursuit on water as well by allowing the apprehension of the pursued person by the foreign police officer carrying out the hot pursuit.
-According to the agreement, hot pursuits can be carried out through more than one Schengen internal border.
-[Slovakia, 2019; Hungary, 2019] - The Member States cooperate successfully in cross-border surveillance with the neighbouring countries in cases of tracking GPS devices upon international requests.
-All neighbouring countries have technically compatible devices, which ensure the successful tracking of vehicles without physical surveillance.
-The central office coordinates the execution of such cases and keeps comprehensive statistics.
-[Hungary, 2019] - Joint bi-national brigades to combat illegal immigration and smugglers are integrated and permanent international cooperation mechanisms enabling two neighbouring countries to organise controls based on shared analysis of migration risks.
-Composed of an equal number of officers from both countries selected for their technical and linguistic skills, these "brigades" (or "joint units") set up at the Franco-German and Franco-Italian borders are either governed by the Prüm agreements or by a bilateral agreement.
+[Czechia, 2019] - Joint bi-national brigades to combat illegal immigration and smugglers are integrated and permanent international cooperation mechanisms enabling two neighbouring countries to organise controls based on shared analysis of migration risks.
+Composed of an equal number of officers from both countries selected for their technical and linguistic skills, these 'brigades' (or 'joint units') set up at the Franco-German and Franco-Italian borders are either governed by the Prüm agreements or by a bilateral agreement.
 In addition to the organisation of joint patrols, the joint brigades (or joint units) provide joint training.
 This joint brigade system facilitates the exchange of information between two neighbouring countries and the coordination of control operations and should therefore be encouraged and extended to other borders in particular the French-Spanish border.
 [France, 2021] - At the regional level, cross border cooperation is based on administrative protocols with competent authorities of the neighbouring Member States, which are further implemented through annual action plans.
 This practical cooperation covers joint risk analysis, joint operations and patrols, managing of specific events and joint trainings.
 Joint patrols are planned on a regular basis.
 This cooperation concept creates good basis for a joint operational response at the regional level, common use of limited resources and more comprehensive crime situational picture.
 [Estonia, 2023; Latvia, 2023]